-Our laboratory has spent a lot of effort for the construction of state-of-the-art numerical methods for the efficient simulation of static and dynamic phenomena in composite structures.
-The Finite Wavelet Domain (FWD) method has been recently developed and pioneering wavelet-based elements using Daubechies family of wavelets as basis functions have been constructed.
-Moreover the Time Domain Spectral Finite Element (TDSFE) method has been employed and efficient multi-nodal spectral elements have been constructed.
+Our laboratory has spent a lot of effort for the development of state-of-the-art numerical methods for the efficient simulation of static and dynamic phenomena in composite structures.
+The Finite Wavelet Domain (FWD) method has been constructed and pioneering wavelet-based elements using Daubechies scaling functions as basis functions have been created.
+Moreover, the Time Domain Spectral Finite Element (TDSFE) method has been formed and efficient multi-nodal spectral elements have been employed.

 - Finite Wavelet Domain method

-- Single and Multi- Resolution Finite Wavelet Domain method for the Simulation of Composite Structures and Microstructured Materials in Static and Dynamic Phenomena.
+- Finite Wavelet Domain (FWD) method for the Simulation of Composite Structures and Microstructured Materials in Static and Dynamic Phenomena.

-- Related Publication(s): CV Nastos, TC Theodosiou, CS Rekatsinas, DA Saravanos, "A 2D Daubechies finite wavelet domain method for transient wave response analysis in shear deformable laminated composite plates", Computational Mechanics 62 (5), 1187-1198, 2018.
+C. V. Nastos, T. C. Theodosiou, C. S. Rekatsinas, D. A. Saravanos, "A 2D Daubechies finite wavelet domain method for transient wave response analysis in shear deformable laminated composite plates", Computational Mechanics 62 (5), 1187-1198, 2018.

 - Time Domain Spectral Finite Element method

 - Time Domain Spectral Finite Element (TDSFE) Methods for the Simulation of Wave Propagation in Composite Layered Structures with Active Piezoelectric Sensors and Impact Phenomena in Complex Structures